 The network of trails is actually a loop with a trail that is parallel to the coastal trail, but this trail was currently closed due to beaver damage.
 I guess their dams must have flooded the trail.

 The Coastal Trail was incredibly beautiful.
 One hundred foot cliffs dropped straight down to the ocean with rocky beaches below.
 At a few points, the trail descended to these beaches.

 It was difficult to make time with so many opportunities to take pictures.
 The campsites are clustered at the southern end of the reserve.
 They are about four to five miles away.
 The campsites are non-reservable and first come first serve.

 I did not see a soul on the trail until I got to the first campsite.
 It was occupied.
 The sun had already set, and darkness was coming.
 Fortunately, the next campsite was vacant, so I set up camp quickly before it got too dark.

-There are no campfires allowed, so that was a disappointment, but I can understand.
-With such a small area of protected land, you do not want too much foraging.
-I did not mind because I set my chair facing the ocean and watched what little moon there was dance along the water.
-A fishing boat slowly cruised across the the cove, so there was plenty to observe while taking a few pulls of whiskey.
+There are no campfires nor was there a fire ring, so that was a disappointment, but I can understand.
+I did not mind because I set my chair facing the ocean and watched the reflection from the moonlight dance across the water.
+A fishing boat cruised across the the cove, so there was plenty to observe while sipping my whiskey flask.

 Bold Coast features incredible sunrise, but . . . .

-Since the beavers destroyed the return hiking trail, I had to hike back the same coastal trail I came in on.
-Since it was late when I hiked out, the bright late morning sun provided a completely different light, so it almost felt like a different trail with different views.
+Since the beavers destroyed the return pond trail, I hiked back on the same coastal trail.
+I missed the blueberry barrens.
+Since it was late when I hiked out, the bright late morning sun provided a completely different perspective, so it almost felt like a different trail with different views.
 I arrived back at my car around noon, which put me in a perfect place to arrive in Bar Harbor later in the afternoon.

-For more information on hiking and backpacking Maine’s Bold Coast, consult this page.
+For more information on hiking and backpacking Maine’s Bold Coast park and public lands, consult this page.